Topics Map > Instructional Technology > Google Doc

 - To increase students’ awareness of the range of problem-solving approaches or

 - To improve students' analytical skills by helping them formulate ideas, understand the sequence of steps underlying their thinking, and identify errors in another's reasoning.

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Think-Aloud Pair Problem-Solving learning activity within a classroom.
+The following workflow is meant to guide you on how you can facilitate a Think-Aloud Pair Problem-Solving learning activity within a classroom.